 WordPress.org vs WordPress.com – The better decision

-If your blogging doesn’t really concern earning money, if you just want to use if for your personal activities, then you can go with WordPress.com.
+If your blogging doesn’t really concern about earning money, if you just want to use it for your personal activities, then you can go with WordPress.com.
 But if you are trying to monetize your blog, create a career out of it, then you should go for WordPress.org.
-Though it will cost you money, but the chances you have of earning, will let you earn up to 100 times more money!
+Though it will cost you money, the chances you have of earning will let you earn up to 100 times more money!

-Now lets just compare about the pricing.
+Now, let’s just compare the pricing.
 Suppose you’re not upgrading to VIP and using WordPress.com.
 You can buy their custom domain with $17 per year, get the ad-free option with $29.97 per year and get the custom CSS upgrade to choose your own color at $30 per year.
-Total cost will be $76.97 per year, but still you won’t have total control of your website.
+Total cost will be $76.97 per year, but still, you won’t have total control of your website.

 Now for WordPress.org, you can get your hosting from BLUEHOST (who provide free domain name), which will cost $3.95 per month (Now at $2.75 per month- $33 per year), that makes $47.40 per year.
 If you wish to go with Other Web Hosting Platforms, they might not provide free domain, so you have to buy a domain just at $0.99 from GoDaddy.
 The total cost would be $57.40 and you will have total control of your website.
 Sounds convenient right?
 Check How to Start a WordPress blog in 15 Minutes to get the step by step procedure.
 Or else you can go with Hostgator, read – How to Start a WordPress Site On Hostgator.

 Undeniably WordPress.org is our recommendation.
 Why? because it’s cheaper than WordPress.com and you will have total control of your blog.
 If you agree with us, then reading the following posts will help you :